anristepanian/budget-app/README.md

-# My Budget Track App
+# My Budget Tracker App

 A budgeting app is designed to help users optimize their spending and savings choices they make each month.<br>By putting all financial commitments and goals in one place, a budgeting app can give users better visibility into their financial choices and habits.

 ## Criteria

+- The Budget Tracker application was built using `Python version 3.11.5`.

 ## User Actions